 At times he would stand still while doing this, and at other times he would move around or dance.
 By getting involved with his full body, he was able to put a lot of movement and energy into his paintings.
 In turn, this helped express the emotions he wanted to portray.

 Pollock’s work was very well-accepted by the art community during his lifetime; Vogue even did a couture photo shoot with his paintings as backdrops!
 This helped open the door to many other Abstract artists.

 Like some of the other recent artists we’ve studied, Pollock lived during a time of great change.
 He was born in 1912, shortly before the outbreak of World War I; he died in 1956, shortly before the Space Race.
 When he was born, Edwardian clothing (like that seen on Downtown Abbey) was in fashion.
 When he died, mini-skirts and bikinis were about to hit the scene.

 Be sure to record Jackson Pollock on your Timeline of the Arts.
-If you haven’t downloaded your free copy yet, you can do so below!
+If you haven’t downloaded your copy yet, you can do so here!

 Jackson Pollock was born a few decades later than Cubist painter Frank Kupka, but they died about the same time.
 Some famous artists and authors of this time include:

 - James Joyce